alexkreidler/golang-parallel-io/README.md

 # golang-parallel-io

-A benchmark of filesystem IO and an example of parallel programming in Go.
+A benchmark of filesystem IO in Go.

-This includes three programs, `recursive.go`, a naive example of a `find`-style utility, `parallel.go`, a paralellized version that approaches the performance of `find`, and `walk.go`, which uses Go's `filepath.Walk` function.
+This includes three programs:
+- `recursive.go`, a naive example of a `find`-style utility,
+- `parallel.go`, a paralellized version that approaches the performance of `find`,
+- and `walk.go`, which uses Go's `filepath.Walk` function.

-It also includes a benchmark script for you to see for yourself.
+It also includes a benchmark script for you to test these yourself.
 Here is the output of `benchmark.sh` on my home folder:

 ```
 $ ./benchmark.sh